4.3 Data Structures

 The first logical value is the result of a[1] < b[1], the second logical value is the result of a[2] < b[2], etc. what operations can we perform on character vectors?
 Here are some examples:

-z == TRUE # Which elements are TRUE?
+z == TRUE # which elements are TRUE?

 [1] FALSE TRUE TRUE